JanM321/esphome-lg-controller/README.md

 * YAML option for installer setting 15 (to change over heating behavior in heating mode).

 The LG ThinQ app and wireless remote can still be used to change these settings and other settings.
 They'll be synchronized with this controller.

+Unfortunately not all settings are exposed to the wired controller, but if you're interested in a feature and it's supported by the PREMTB100 or PREMTA200 controller, please open an issue and we can consider adding it.

 # Hardware